dustinpfister/blog_posts/_posts/threejs-examples-lerp-geo.md

 If you feel that this topic might be a little to advance for you now, there is taking a step back and thinking more in terms of creating animations by just moving mesh objects around.
 This is how I first started out with this sort of thing a long time ago now with my [guy one model](/2021/04/29/threejs-examples-guy-one/) that I made a few years back now at this point.
 There is also looking into how to really update geometry in a way that goes up certain standards as well when it comes to making a [skinned mesh](https://threejs.org/docs/#api/en/objects/SkinnedMesh) with bones and weight attribites.

+### There is also the morph attributes property of buffer geometry objects

+When I first started this project I have not yet got around to making a demo or two about the [morph attributes property](/2023/02/03/threejs-buffer-geometry-morph-attributes/) of buffer geometry objects.
+Use of the morph attributes property is a better way of doing this sort of thing so that should be check out first and foremost.
+I will of course keep this post up though, and I will also start working on an R1 of this example in which I make use of morph attributes.
+However at this time I am not fully sure what I can add on top that to keep this from just being a weird, unnecessary abstraction.
+In any case this may or may not end up being a dead example moving forward at this time.

 ### There is a whole lot to be aware of when it comes to Buffer Geometry

-There is a lot to take in when it comes to buffer geometry in general, so it would be a good idea to not stop with this post when it comes to learning more about the class.
+There is a lot to take in when it comes to [buffer geometry in general](/2021/04/22/threejs-buffer-geometry/), so it would be a good idea to not stop with this post when it comes to learning more about the class.
 I have my main blog post on the buffer geometry class that might be a good place to start to gain a great over all picture of all the various core attributes and features to be aware of.
 I also have a number of other threejs project examples that might prove to be an okay starting point when it comes to creating custom geometry in threejs such as [my waves example](/2018/11/14/threejs-examples-waves/).

 ### The source code in this post can also be found on Github